hashicorp/consul/website/source/docs/commands/index.html.markdown

     join           Tell Consul agent to join cluster keygen         Generates a new encryption key
     keyring        Manages gossip layer encryption keys
+    kv             Interact with the key-value store
-    leave          Gracefully leaves the Consul cluster and shuts down lock           Execute a command holding a lock members        Lists the members of a Consul cluster monitor        Stream logs from a Consul agent operator       Provides cluster-level tools for Consul operators
+    leave          Gracefully leaves the Consul cluster and shuts down lock           Execute a command holding a lock maint          Controls node or service maintenance mode members        Lists the members of a Consul cluster monitor        Stream logs from a Consul agent operator       Provides cluster-level tools for Consul operators